mskim/rlayout/README.md

 			- glossary
 		- put templates under rubymotion app/resouces/

+2018_4_5

+	- simple_text.rb
+		We should make Text as Container Class and remove from Graphic We should make Image as Container Class and remove from Graphic

 2018_4_4
-	- fix text_box.next_text_line
-	- fix so that exception when currnet line is first text line in column
+	- fix ## extra blank line, except for when current line is first text line in column
   - fix br definition, include <br/>

 2018_3_3
 	- bottom_edge, rigth_edge